ktesfaye/Logic-Problems-and-Einstein/README.md

-Write different functions that answer the respective questions.

-### Problem 1

-The first one asks different implementations of lists.
-There are three parts to this question.
 ## #1 dupList
 Write a relation dupList​ that takes two lists as arguments and is true if the second list is the first list with every element duplicated.
 So, the query dupList([a,b,c], D).​ should